-Please join us for the 2019 Human Services Grant Award Luncheon at Farmington Country Club on October 22, 2019, where we will award $60,000 in grants of $30,000 each, to two local non-profits that serve women and children in our community.
-We are pleased to announce that Carla Williams, Director of Athletics for the University of Virginia, will inspire us with her keynote remarks, “Women in Sports Leadership in 2020”.
+Carla Williams, Director of Athletics for the University of Virginia, will be the keynote speaker for our SOLD OUT 2019 Human Services Grant Award Luncheon at Farmington Country Club on October 22, 2019.
+Ms. Williams will inspire us with her keynote remarks, “Women in Sports Leadership in 2020”, and we will award $60,000 in grants of $30,000 each, to two local non-profits that serve women and children in our community.

 Appointed as UVA’s director of athletics on October 22, 2017, Ms. Williams’ unique background of competing, coaching and administering at the highest levels of intercollegiate athletics at the University of Georgia made her a standout candidate for her current role at UVA.
 During her thirteen-year tenure at the University of Georgia, first as an administrator and then Director of Athletics, its athletics teams won 16 NCAA team championships and 37 Southeastern Conference titles.
 With this appointment, Williams became the first female African-American athletics director at a Power Five conference institution and is the fifth active female athletics director at that level.